dfelinto/blender-manual/manual/animation/basics/markers.rst

 [[User:Tnboma/Doc:2.5/Manual/Animation/Graph Editor|Graph Editor window]]
 ).

-- The :doc:`Action Editor window <animation/actions>`.
+- The :doc:`Action Editor window </animation/actions>`.
-- The :doc:`The Dope Sheet <animation/dope_sheet>`.
+- The :doc:`The Dope Sheet </animation/dope_sheet>`.
-- The :doc:`NLA Editor window <animation/editors/nla>`.
+- The :doc:`NLA Editor window </animation/editors/nla>`.
-- The :doc:`Video Sequence Editor window <sequencer>`.
+- The :doc:`Video Sequence Editor window </sequencer>`.
-- The :doc:`Timeline window <animation/timeline>`.When you create
+- The :doc:`Timeline window </animation/timeline>`.When you create

 A marker created in one of these windows will also appear in all others that support them,
 including:

-- The :doc:`3D View window <3d_interaction/navigating>`.
+- The :doc:`3D View window </3d_interaction/navigating>`.

 Pose markers
 ============

 There is another type of markers, called "pose markers", which are specific to the armatures and the *Action Editor* window.
-They are related to the pose libraries, and are discussed in detail :doc:`here <rigging/posing/pose_library>`.
+They are related to the pose libraries, and are discussed in detail :doc:`here </rigging/posing/pose_library>`.

 Visualization